Danksa/homebooru/frontend/README.md

 Some things like the amount of posts per page can be configured in the [config file](config.js).

 ## Styling
-You can adjust the colors and roundness of elements in the [theme.css](theme.css).
+You can adjust the colors and roundness of elements at the top of the [base.css](base.css).